HVML/PurC/README.md

 and all predefined dynamic variables defined by [HVML Predefined Variables V1.0] in C language.

-You can use PurC to run a HVML program by using the command line tool `purc`, or use PurC as a library to build your own HVML interpreter.
+You can use PurC to run a HVML program or an HVML app by using the command line tool `purc`, or use PurC as a library to build your own HVML interpreter.
 We release PurC under LGPLv3, so it is free for commercial use if you follow the conditions and terms of LGPLv3.

-PurC provides support for Linux and macOS.
+By now, PurC provides support for Linux and macOS.
 The support for Windows is on the way.
-We welcome others to port PurC to other platforms.
+We welcome anyone to port PurC to other platforms.

 For documents or other open source tools of HVML, please refer to the following repositories: